U.S. Route 75: Nebraska

 US 75 enters Nebraska south of Dawson.
 From Nebraska City northward, it closely parallels the Missouri River.
 A brief section that serves as a bypass for Nebraska City is an expressway called the J. Sterling Morton Beltway.
 Nebraska City itself is served with Business Route US 75.
 US 75 and US 34 overlap from Union to Plattsmouth.
 North of Plattsmouth, US 75 becomes the Kennedy Freeway, serving as an arterial highway through Bellevue and the South Omaha neighborhood of Omaha.
 It follows I-480 briefly through central Omaha before branching off as the North Omaha Freeway.
 From I-680 northward to Nashville (3 mi south of Fort Calhoun) US 75 is an expressway.
-North of Nashville it becomes a two-lane road again.
+South of Nashville it becomes a two-lane road again.
 It is briefly concurrent with US 30 in Blair.
 It joins with US 77 at Winnebago.
-The two highways run together until their junction with I-29 and US 20 at South Sioux City.
-US 75 follows I-29 and US 20 towards the Missouri River and Iowa.
+The two highways run together until their junction with I-129 and US 20 at South Sioux City.
+US 75 follows I-129 and US 20 towards the Missouri River and Iowa.

 Iowa

 US 75 is a major north–south artery in the northwestern corner of Iowa.
-It enters the state by a Missouri River crossing at Sioux City concurrent with I-29 and US 20.
+It enters the state by a Missouri River crossing at Sioux City concurrent with I-129 and US 20.
 US 75 and US 20 run together on a freeway bypass around the southeast side of Sioux City before US 20 turns east at Gordon Drive.
 US 75 continues as a freeway to the Woodbury–Plymouth county line, where it becomes an expressway.
 This expressway becomes a freeway bypass of Le Mars.
 North of Le Mars, US 75 exits off the freeway bypass, which continues on as Iowa Highway 60, and turns north.
 US 75 continues as a two-lane, undivided highway passing through Sioux Center and Rock Rapids before leaving the state north of Iowa Highway 9.

 The segment from the Missouri River to LeMars is part of a larger expressway project that will eventually provide a direct connection between Sioux City and the Twin Cities region in Minnesota.